Green-Conscious Copywriting

 Traditional Unethical Copywriting Techniques

-Traditional unethical copywriting techniques encompass a range of strategies and tactics that prioritize deception, manipulation, or exploitation over honesty, transparency, and integrity.
+Traditional copywriting uses a range of strategies and techniques that prioritize manipulation, deception, or exploitation over honesty, transparency, and integrity.

 Here’s a quick rundown: